 4.4.6 Inboxes

 Inboxes are global shows that are always available in the Sources pane.
-They can contain any type of element (images, clips and graphics), and the content does not need be placed in groups.
+They can contain any type of element (images, clips, graphics and live sources), and the content does not need be placed in groups.

 Inboxes are Typically Used